google/j2cl/transpiler/javatests/com/google/j2cl/transpiler/readable/README.md

 ## Tasks
 - Add a Closure pass to get back the 2% regression introduced in cl/104162467.
-- Fix "inconsistent return type" error with checktypes in "LambdaNestingInAnonymousClasses"
 - Investigate if label names (from LabeledStatements) are allowed to collide with other identifiers.
 - Investigate if the size regression by cl/103334620 can be fixed.
     The direct cause of the size regression is that making